Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 Running Your Evaluation: A Six-Criteria Scoring Framework

-- Regulatory compliance coverage: Does the platform support the specific standards your organisation operates under, at the workflow depth that an FDA investigator or Notified Body auditor will examine?
+- Regulatory compliance coverage: Does the platform support your specific standards at the workflow depth that an FDA investigator or Notified Body auditor will examine?
+Require live demonstration of the most inspection-sensitive workflow for each applicable standard.

-- Workflow module depth: Can the vendor demonstrate each core module live against the most inspection-sensitive requirement of the applicable standard?
+- Workflow module depth: Can the vendor demonstrate each core module live against the most inspection-sensitive requirement?
+Require a live CAPA closure attempt without completed effectiveness verification.

 - Training integration: When an SOP is revised, what happens to training for affected roles?
 Is the answer a system action or a manual process?
 Is training in the same validated instance as the QMS?